timm/tested/README.md

   static code warning recognizer and issue closed time predictor, while only needed to label 2.5% of the examples.
-- In studies with defect prediction, Papakroni   [^papa13] found that for defect prediction and effort estiamtion, after recursively bi-clustering down to $\sqrt{N}$ of the data, they could reason about 442 examples using less than 25 examples (and 25/400=6% of the data) For example, can you see how Papakroni finds bugs are in the following?
+- In studies with defect prediction, Papakroni   [^papa13] found that for defect prediction and effort estimation, after recursively bi-clustering down to $\sqrt{N}$ of the data, they could reason about 442 examples using less than 25 examples (and 25/400=6% of the data) For example, can you see how Papakroni finds bugs are in the following?